aaliyevaa/ctf-learning-notes/Forensics/01-disko_1.md

 Given file: disko-1.dd.gz

-## Goal
+## Description

-Find the flag in the given disk image.
+Can you find the flag in the given disk image?

 ## Hints